 Lot Runs to Zoar

 12 The men said to Lot, “Do you have anybody else here?
-Sons-in-law, your sons, your daughters, and whomever you have in the city, bring them out of this place: 13 for we will destroy this place, because the outcry against them has grown so great before the Lord that the Lord has sent us to destroy it.”
+Your sons-in-law, sons, daughters, and whomever you have in the city, bring them out of this place, 13 for we will destroy this place because the outcry against them has grown so great before the Lord that the Lord has sent us to destroy it.”

 14 Lot went out and spoke to his sons-in-law, who were pledged to marry his daughters, and said, “Get up!
 Get out of this place, for the Lord will destroy the city!”
 But he appeared to his sons-in-law to be joking.

 15 When the morning came, then the angels hurried Lot, saying, “Get up!
 Take your wife and your two daughters who are here, lest you be destroyed in the punishment of the city.”

-18 Lot said to them, “Oh, not so, my lord.
+18 Lot said to them, “Please no, my lord!
 19 See now, your servant has found favor in your sight, and you have magnified your loving kindness, which you have shown to me in saving my life.
 I can’t escape to the mountain, lest disaster overtake me, and I die.
 20 See now, this city is near to run to, and it is a little one.
 Oh let me escape there–isn’t it a little place?–and I will live.”

-21 He said to him, “I have granted your request concerning this thing also, that I will not overthrow the city of which you have spoken.
-22 Hurry, escape there, for I can’t do anything until you get there.”
+21 He said to him, “I have granted your request concerning this also, that I will not overthrow the city of which you have spoken.
+22 Hurry, escape there, for I cannot do anything until you get there.”

 23 The sun had risen on the earth when Lot came to Zoar.

 Sodom and Gomorrah Destroyed

 24 Then the Lord rained on Sodom and on Gomorrah, sulfur and fire from the Lord, from the sky.
 25 He overthrew those cities, the entire plain, all of the inhabitants of the cities, and that which grew on the ground.